Mbed-TLS/mbedtls-docs/kb/attacks/poc-guidelines.md

 ## Requirements on a PoC

 This section discusses requirements on a PoC.
-We have found that submissions based on LLM (large language models, “AI”) often violates these requirements, and that leads to unfounded claims.
+We have found that submissions based on LLM (large language models, “AI”) often violate these requirements, and that leads to unfounded claims.
 Please pay careful attention to these requirements in any LLM-assisted report.

 ### Separate the victim from the attacker